Notion vs Google Keep (2026): Which Note-Taking App Is Better?

 Our Methodology

-Both are free — start with Google Keep for quick notes, upgrade to Notion when you need more structure.
+Both are free to start.
+Try Google Keep for quick notes, upgrade to Notion when you need more structure.

 Last updated: .
 Pricing and features are verified weekly via automated tracking.